fmerg/pymerkle/docs/storage.rst

 +++++++++++++++

-Pymerkle is unopinionated on how leaves are appended to the tree, i.e., how inserted entries should be stored in  concrete.
-"Leaves" is an abstraction for the indexed sequence of data expected by the internal hashing machinery to be available in binary format, no matter what their concrete form in persistent or volatile memory is.
-Specifying how to store data in concrete and how to represent them in binary belongs to the business logic of the application and amounts to implementing the internal storage interface presented in this section.
+Pymerkle is unopinionated on how leaves are appended to the tree, i.e., how entries should be stored in concrete.
+"Leaves" is an abstraction for the contiguously indexed data which the tree operates upon, no matter what their concrete form in persistent or volatile memory is.
+Specifying how to store entries and how to encode them (so that they become amenable to hashing operations) belongs to the particular application logic and amounts to implementing the internal storage interface presented in this section.

 Interface
 =========

 A Merkle-tree implementation is a concrete subclass of the ``BaseMerkleTree`` abstract base class.
-The base class encapsulates the core hashing machinery in a storage agnostic fashion, i.e., without making assumptions about how entries are stored and accessed.
+The latter encapsulates the core hashing machinery in a storage agnostic fashion, i.e., without making assumptions about how entries are stored and accessed.
 It operates on top of an abstract storage interface, which is to be implemented by any concrete subclass: